Language: EN

 In many languages, both AND and OR offer short-circuited versions.
 These operators are a mechanism to speed up the evaluation of expressions.

-A short-circuit operator stops the evaluation as soon as it knows the result without needing to evaluate the rest of the operators
+A short-circuited operator stops the evaluation as soon as it knows the result without needing to evaluate the rest of the operators.

-To do this, the “trick” is used that an operation with several AND will be false, with one of the members being false.
-Similarly, a series of conditions with OR will be true with one of its members being true.
+This is done using the “trick” that an operation with multiple ANDs will be false as long as one of the members is false.
+Similarly, a series of conditions with OR will be true as long as one of its members is true.

 We can use this to speed up the calculation of expressions, which is precisely what the short-circuited versions do.

-• AND stops the evaluation as soon as it finds a false and evaluates the expression as false.
+• AND stops the evaluation as soon as it finds a false, and evaluates the expression to false.

-• OR stops the evaluation as soon as it finds a true, and evaluates the expression as true
+• OR stops the evaluation as soon as it finds a true, and evaluates the expression to true.

 That is,